Influence of surface energy anisotropy on nucleation and crystallographic texture of polycrystalline deposits: Monte Carlo simulations

+Upon replacement of liquid by solid there occurs an energy change $\Delta E$, which was computed using the lowest site energy of all the available orientations $m''$, i.e.

 where the noise term $h(\xi_2)$ represents local energy fluctuations and is commented in more detail below.
-As indicated in the scheme, the growth proceeded when $\Delta E\geq 0$.
+As indicated in the scheme, when it was $\Delta E\geq 0$, the growth proceeded with the orientation $m''$ with the minimal site energy.
+On the other hand, when it was $\Delta E < 0$, the nucleation trial took place and the orientation was determined using the orientation selection algorithm described below.

-In growing bicrystal simulations (without the nucleation) it was validated that such growth algorithm mimicks the columnar growth with interface-energy-minimizing textures sufficiently for the purpose of this study.
+In growing bicrystal simulations (without the nucleation) it was validated that such growth algorithm mimics the columnar growth with interface-energy-minimizing textures sufficiently for the purpose of this study.
 Details about the validation simulations are provided in the~\ref{sec_appendix_MC_details}.

 The noise term $h(\xi_2)$ was relevant for the nucleation.
-Every time the growth site was not near a grain boundary, the only possible interfacial energy change was strictly zero, i.e. $\Delta E=0$.
+Every time the growth site was not near a grain boundary (i.e. there was only single neighbor orientation $m''$), the only possible interfacial energy change was strictly zero, i.e. $\Delta E=0$.
+That was because the interface energy between like orientations was zero, hence in this case $E_{m''}=E_0$.
 This energy change corresponded to growth (see the scheme in Figure~\ref{fig_MCscheme}), hence no nucleation could occur in these sites.
 Generally speaking, the nucleation is certainly not limited only to the grain boundaries intersecting the surface.
 In order to enable nucleation everywhere on the surface, the fluctuations $h(\xi_2)$ were added.

-In absolute value, they were so small, that they did not affect the result of local energies comparison near the grain boundaries.
+In absolute value, they were so small, that they did not affect the result of local energies comparison near the grain boundaries (i.e. in growth sites with multiple orientations $m''$ in the neighborhood).
 At the same time, the fluctuations had a finite value attaining the minus sign with a controlled probability (when $\Delta E<0$, the nucleation trial occurred instead of growth).
 Specifically, the fluctuations were taken as

 where $a=0.001\sigma_0$, $b=0.25$ and $0<\xi_2<1$ was sampled from the uniform distribution.
 Effectively, the parameter $b$ controlled the density of nucleation attempts.
 With this particular parametrization, statistically every fourth growth site not adjacent to the grain boundary attempted to nucleate.